junxit/us-congress-bills-111/metadata.md

 - 2010-07-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 11 (Roll no. 502). (text: CR H6429-6430)
 - 2010-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 11 (Roll no. 502).(text: CR H6429-6430)
+- 2010-08-02 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-08-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 505.